tenstorrent/tt-metal/docs/source/ttnn/about.rst

     * Ability to compare the result of each operation to the equivalent `PyTorch <https://pytorch.org/>`_ operation.
 Very useful for debugging.

-In case :doc:`ttnn </ttnn/about>` doesn't provide an operation that is needed, then the tensor can be easily convert to :doc:`tt_lib </ttnn/dependencies/tt_lib>` tensor:
+In case :doc:`ttnn </ttnn/about>` doesn't provide an operation that is needed, then the tensor can be easily converted to :doc:`tt_lib </ttnn/dependencies/tt_lib>` tensor:

 .. code-block:: python